Classes and Divisions:

 - Also considered: grooming, posture, charisma, poise, skin tone

 Open to NATURAL Amateur athletes who hold a current NGA card.
 If you are a current member, please bring your membership card.
-If you are not a current member, you can join online at www.nationalgym.com.
+If you are not a current member, you can purchase your card while using our on line registration.
+Or order your card direct at www.nationalgym.com.

 To compete in the Pro division, a competitor must have won the Overall award at an NGA-sanctioned event.
 He or she should have a current NGA Pro card.
 (Spring Show ONLY)